If you've ever been to the docks in a large coastal city, you've undoubtedly seen bulk shipping.

 Delivery of Liquid and Bulky Goods

 Liquid bulk products are nearly always shipped on the largest vessels available with reinforced hulls.
 These ships can hold more than 400,000 tons.
 This is needed because liquid goods tend to take up less space but weigh more than their dry counterparts.
+Proper storage is a big part of inventory control.

 How Much Does Bulk Shipping Cost?